VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

 Note: A lot of the this information has been replaced by the [BIDS_processing pipeline](BIDS_processing.md).

-Information on processing the functional data has been moved to [Process functional data](Process_functional_data.md).
+Information on processing the functional data has been moved to https://github.com/VisionandCognition/NHP-BIDS.